Academics / Departments & Programs / Music / Lessons

-The music department at Calvin offers the opportunity to take private music lessons to students of all majors.
+The music program at Calvin offers the opportunity to take private music lessons to students of all majors.

-Private lessons are offered for organ, harp, piano, voice, trumpet, French horn, trombone, euphonium, tuba, percussion, violin, viola, cello, string bass, guitar, harpsichord, flute, oboe, clarinet, bassoon, saxophone, and recorder.
+Private lessons are offered for the following: organ, harp, piano, voice, trumpet, French horn, trombone, euphonium, tuba, percussion, violin, viola, cello, string bass, guitar, harpsichord, flute, oboe, clarinet, bassoon, saxophone, and recorder.

 At the beginning of each semester, all students taking private lessons should email their complete schedule (including classes, work, etc.) to their instructor.
 The assigned instructor will contact the student during the first ten days of the semester to schedule a lesson time.
 The student should contact the music office if the instructor has not made contact by the end of the first ten days.